leonlinsx/minimal-mistakes/_posts/2020-05-15-new-lab-food.md

  - One big idea we're focused on is artificial protein production.
 When the cost of making animal protein artificially comes down, that will have a huge impact on the entire food system and supply chain
  - Such tech would allow us to **treat food as software.** Where and how we develop, design, and consume food will change.
 We won't be anchored geographically anymore if you can make protein anywhere
  - You could move the speed of production of protein from months or years to weeks

+*LL - This was the most interesting point of the talk for me.
+Given the safety, cost, logistics concerns mentioned above in the transportation of food, what happens if you can do away with that entirely?
+It would be transformational if you could make an appetising form of protein for cheap regardless of where you are.
+Some people would point to beyond meat or the impossible burger as examples showing we're nearly there.
+I've read conflicting studies on the nutrition of those foods, and regardless they both still seem pricey*

 **How can tech help to maintain the integrity and quality of food supply?**